Italian cuisine

 Italian cuisine is a Mediterranean cuisine consisting of the ingredients, recipes, and cooking techniques developed in Italy since Roman times, and later spread around the world together with waves of Italian diaspora.
 Significant changes occurred with the colonization of the Americas and the consequent introduction of potatoes, tomatoes, capsicums, and maize, as well as sugar beet—the latter introduced in quantity in the 18th century.
-Italian cuisine is one of the best-known and most widely appreciated gastronomies worldwide.
+Italian cuisine is one of the best-known and most widely appreciated worldwide.
+In 2025, Italian cuisine was listed as intangible cultural heritage by UNESCO.

-It includes deeply rooted traditions common throughout the country, as well as all the diverse regional gastronomies, different from each other, especially between the north, the centre, and the south of Italy, which are in continuous exchange.
+The cuisine includes deeply rooted countrywide traditions as well as diverse regional dishes.
 Many dishes that were once regional have proliferated with variations throughout the country.
-Italian cuisine offers an abundance of taste, and is one of the most popular and copied around the world.
+Italian cuisine is one of the most popular and copied around the world.
 Italian cuisine has left a significant influence on several other cuisines around the world, particularly in East Africa, such as Italian Eritrean cuisine, and in the United States in the form of Italian-American cuisine.

 A key characteristic of Italian cuisine is its simplicity, with many dishes made up of few ingredients, and therefore Italian cooks often rely on the quality of the ingredients, rather than the complexity of preparation.
-Italian cuisine is at the origin of a turnover of more than €200 billion worldwide.
+Italian cuisine generated an estimated €251 billion in global foodservice revenue in 2024, according to Deloitte.
 Over the centuries, many popular dishes and recipes have often been created by ordinary people more so than by chefs, which is why many Italian recipes are suitable for home and daily cooking, respecting regional specificities, privileging only raw materials and ingredients from the region of origin of the dish and preserving its seasonality.

 The Mediterranean diet forms the basis of Italian cuisine, rich in pasta, fish, fruits, and vegetables.
-Cheese, cold cuts, and wine are central to Italian cuisine, and along with pizza and coffee (especially espresso) form part of Italian gastronomic culture.
+Cheese, cold cuts, and wine are central to Italian cuisine, and, along with pizza and coffee (especially espresso), form part of Italian gastronomic culture.
 Desserts have a long tradition of merging local flavours such as citrus fruits, pistachio, and almonds with sweet cheeses such as mascarpone and ricotta or exotic tastes as cocoa, vanilla, and cinnamon.
 Gelato, tiramisu, and cassata are among the most famous examples of Italian desserts, cakes, and patisserie.
 Italian cuisine relies heavily on traditional products; the country has a large number of traditional specialities protected under EU law.
 Italy is the world's largest producer of wine, as well as the country with the widest variety of indigenous grapevine varieties in the world.